LucasBorboleta/Baltek/docs/DESIGN.md

 - Each match is composed of $n \ge 1$ rounds.
 - Each match is necessarily won by one of the players after $n \le 3$ rounds.
-- Each  round begins after each kickoff.
+- Each  round begins with a kickoff.
-- Each  round ends after a goal by one player.
+- Each  round ends after a goal scored by one player.
 - Each  round is composed of $n \ge 1$  turns.
 - Each  turn is devoted to a given player.
 - Each  turn is composed of $n \ge 0$  moves.
 - Each move implies the following elementary decisions by the active player:
   - Selection of a source box.
-  - Selection of either the ball or a footballer.
+  - Selection of either the ball or a footballer in the selected source box.
   - Selection or not the sprint bonus, if available.
   - Selection of a destination box.